OctopusDeploy/docs/docs/deployment-process/projects/index.md

 Projects can consist of multiple steps and deliverable components, or they might only have a single step.

-It can be difficult to decide whether you need a single project or multiple projects.
+When deciding whether you need a single project or multiple projects.
 Here are somethings to consider:

 - If the packages are delivered by different teams, or have different release schedules and deadlines, use separate projects.
 - If the packages are always deployed at the same time, and there is good communication between the teams developing them (or they are the same team), use a single project.